-- · Hydrogen plants
+- Hydrogen plants

 - Ammonia plants

-- · Ethanol plants
+- Ethanol plants

-- · Cement plants
+- Cement plants

 - Refineries (hydrogen)

-- · Fossil fuel power plants
+- Fossil fuel power plants

-- · Natural gas processing
+- Natural gas processing

 - Coal/biomass to liquids (CBTL)

-Technology and market constraints prevent the total volumes of CO_2 (Table 9.6) from becoming immediately available.
-The development of the CO_2 market is divided into 2 periods: 1) development phase and 2) market acceptance phase.
-During the development phase, the required capture equipment is developed, pipelines and compressors are constructed, and no CO_2 is available.
+The CO2 available from fossil fuel power plants and CBTL, as well as the cost of the CO2, are determined in the Electricity Market Module and the Liquid Fuels Market Module, respectively.
+Technology and market constraints prevent the total volumes of CO2 from the other industrial sources (Table 9.6) from becoming immediately available.
+The development of the CO2 market is divided into two periods: 1) development phase and 2) market acceptance phase.
+During the development phase, the required capture equipment is developed, pipelines and compressors are constructed, and no CO2 is available.
 During the market acceptance phase, the capture technology is being widely implemented and volumes of CO_2 first become available.
 The number of years in each development period is shown in Table 9.7.
-CO_2 is available from planned Carbon Sequestration and Storage (CCS) power plants funded by American Recovery and Reinvestment Act of 2009 (ARRA) starting in 2016.
+CO_2 is available from planned Carbon Sequestration and Storage (CSS) power plants funded by American Recovery and Reinvestment Act of 2009 (ARRA) starting in 2016.